Pigments through the Ages

 Brief description of Egyptian blue:

 Very stable synthetical pigment of varying blue colour.
-It is one of the oldest man-made colors commonly found on wall paintings in Egypt, Mesopotamia and Rome.
+It is a copper calcium silicate that was the first synthetic pigment and the most extensively used from the early dynasties in Egypt until the end of the Roman period in Europe.
 Many specimens, well over 3000 years old, appear to be little changed by the time.
+Egyptian blue

 Names for Egyptian blue: